Obesity and Weight Loss Dietitian /Nutritionist

 Weight Loss Programme

 A pattern is followed where, the details of an overweight or obese patient is taken.
 A dietary recall is noted followed by Body composition analysis - done with the help of specialized equipment).
 This helps us know the excess body weight and excess fat levels.
 Looking at this the tables are compared side by side with ideal weight and fat composition.
 Realistic targets are set up.
-Finally physical measurements are taken and a customized weight loss plan is made for the patient.
+Finally physical measurements are taken and a customized weight loss diet plan is made for the patient.

 In a month a target of 3- 5 kg weight loss is taken for which daily diet plan are provided to patients.
 Weekly visits and weight loss record of the patients is maintained.
 Once the desired weight loss is achieved, a maintenance diet is given to the patient.